TristanStephen18/pilotremotionwebapp/Readme.txt

 if terminal says 'vite'is not recognized
 - npm i -g vite or npm i vite,then run again
 - Ctrl + click the link to open the web application

+Optional: Reinitializing remotion templates (if you want to edit the codes)
+- cd remotion_templates
+- cd (the name of the remotion template folder)
+- npm i
+- do this for all the templates (note: this is only optional)